pippinbarr/cart253-2018/projects/Project-1.md

 - __Runs__ and __implements the challenges required__
 - Has __suitable commenting for all added/changed code__
 - Includes a minimum of one initial commit of the template code, and commit messages for units of work as you do them (more commits is better), all commits must have a __descriptive message__ prefixed with "P1"
-- Uses __good naming__ for added variables and functions
+- Uses __good style__, including the naming of variables and functions and the use of white-space in the code
-- Is __well structured__, with new code added in sensible places in sensible orders, and with functions used to make the code modular and repeatable
+- Is __well structured__, with new code added in sensible places in sensible orders, and with functions and classes used to make the code modular and repeatable

 Each element is equally weighted in your the grade for the project and will be graded as follows: